ga-wdi-exercises/project4/readme.md

 ### Dates and times

 - Monday
-  - 2:00 - 2:30pm: You and your squad will scrum with your instructor.
+  - 2:00 - 2:30pm: Attendance will be taken.
+You and your squad will scrum with your instructor.
 - Wednesday
-  - 2:00 - 2:30pm: You and your squad will scrum with your instructor.
+  - 2:00 - 2:30pm: Attendance will be taken.
+You and your squad will scrum with your instructor.
 - Friday
+  - 2:45: Attendance will be taken.
   - 3:00: Squads Ada, Bash, and C will present at the Science Fair.
   - 3:30: Break
   - 3:45: Squads Dart, Elixir, and Fortran will present at the Science Fair.